earthmabus/DynamicUniversalClient/README.md

 * InterfaceRepositoryToCIM - This application is used to transfer the contents of an Interface Repository into a CIM.
 An alternative approach to populating the CIM would be to build an IDL parser.
 * ObjectWrapper (OW) - This application allows any CORBA object encountered to be decorated with another CORBA object.
 The decorator intercepts all incoming requests to the CORBA object so that it can be analyzed.
 * ObjectWrapperDataAndStatisticsGatherer (OWDSG) - This application collects data and generate statistics for wrapped CORBA objects.

+Here's a simple video (https://youtu.be/EXURgWWZqgc) of the Dynamic Universal Client in action!